soz-live/soz-live.github.io/coders/basic.md

 (defun SZGELine-make ( POINT0 POINT1 ) (SZOBObject-Maker "SZGELine" ))
 ```

-This differs to other Lisp OO implementations where a make routine for a **Line** class would be named **make-line**.
+> This differs to other Lisp OO implementations where a make routine for a **Line** class would be named **make-line**.

-The Make arguments are stored on the Object or Entity in an Alist, together with the Class of the Object.
+The Make arguments are stored in the Object or Entity in an Alist, together with the Class of the Object.
-They contain all the information required to Make, Edit and Update the object as and if required.
+They contain all the information required to Make, Edit and Update the object as required.

 ## Interfaces